22NW: Catalyst Biosciences Needs Change Now

 Dear Catalyst Biosciences, Inc. Shareholders:

-22NW, LP ("22NW" or "we" or "us") is one of the largest shareholders of Catalyst Biosciences, Inc (the "Company") with ownership of approximately 6% of the Company's outstanding shares.
-We believe the current Board of Directors and Executive team at Catalyst have failed its shareholders as evidenced by a lifetime share price decline of roughly -94%, compared to the +16% and +41% returns of the SPDR S&P Biotech and iShares Russell 2000 ETFs, respectively, over the same time period.1,2
+22NW, LP ("22NW" or "we") is one of the largest shareholders of Catalyst Biosciences, Inc (the "Company") (NASDAQ: CBIO) with ownership of approximately 6% of the Company's outstanding shares.
+As mentioned in our previous letter, we recommended shareholders apply pressure to the Company's Board of Directors and Executive team and replace them with our representatives.
+In particular, we believe long-time Board Director, Jeff Himawan, should be replaced immediately.

-Our plan to remedy the situation and unlock the Company's intrinsic value is three-fold: 1) place independent members on the Company's Board of Directors that directly represent CBIO shareholders; 2) initiate strategic alternatives to sell the company; and 3) cease rubber-stamping excessive executive compensation agreements.
-Proper corporate governance and management oversight could help unlock the intrinsic value we see in the Company.
-Failing these steps, we believe a simple liquidation could generate significant returns for the Company's shareholders as the Company's cash balance is $7.82/sh, which is 33% higher than the current share price.3
+Since joining Catalyst Biosciences' Board of Directors in 2008 as a privately-traded company, and his inclusion into the publicly-traded company's Board in August 2015, we believe Jeff Himawan failed to add tangible shareholder value.
+Jeff's tenure at the Company includes: 1) shareholder losses of about -94% since the reverse merger in August 20151; 2) a failure to enter any drugs into Phase 3 trials2; and 3) a failure to show evidence of attracting new strategic partners to economically advance late-stage trials.

-Shareholders should recall the reverse-merger transaction details with Targacept which placed many of the Company's current Board Members in control that closed in August 2015.
-We believe these Board Members have failed shareholders in every meaningful way.
-Operationally, the Company accumulated more than $100 million in losses4, no drugs were advanced to or beyond Phase 35, and no new significant strategic partnerships were formed in the same period.
-Accountability and transparency diminished, too.
-The current Executives immediately ceased quarterly calls with its investors once the reverse merger was completed.
+In our view, Jeff's struggles at the Company are not an anomaly but rather a continuation to a pattern of shareholder-value-erosion and poor executive leadership.
+We encourage the Company's shareholders to examine Jeff's track record with another publicly traded biomedical company, MediciNova.
+Based on our research, Jeff was added to MediciNova's Board of Directors in January 2006 and currently serves as its Chairman of the Board.
+Since its IPO in December 2006, MediciNova shareholders lost about -29% on their investment compared to the 412% and 136% of the SPDR S&P Biotech and iShares Russell 2000 ETFs, respectively:3

 |